 Instead, you need to pull them into your world and into your psyche the very moment you were encountering the situation.

-Writing Exercise #1:
+Show Don’t Tell Exercise #1:

-Read through your writing and circle every telling word you can find.
+Step 1: Read through your writing and circle every telling word you can find.
 Anything that explains one of the 5 senses.

-Then write down specifics for each.
+Step 2: Then write down specifics for each.
 If you heard someone creeping up behind you, how did you hear it?
 Was it crunching on gravel?
 Was it the shuffling of shoes against carpet?